AmirulAzizi2225/week4.AI4EO/README.md

 ## Mean and standard deviation of sea-ice and lead using GMM clustering
 ![mean_std_GMM](https://github.com/user-attachments/assets/a1e6de40-86b5-457e-8ce3-ae3c95757808)

 ## Waveform alignment using cross-correlation on K-means clustering
 ![10equally_spaced_kmeans](https://github.com/user-attachments/assets/44ffc600-62be-4efc-be6b-075d8715c01d)

 ## Waveform alignment using cross-correlation on GMM clustering
 ![10equally_spaced_GMM](https://github.com/user-attachments/assets/0419e4ef-59cc-4b72-9304-531a0fd3c3c7)

 ## How number of intervals affect our waveform alignment
-For the sake of observing the trend when interval increases, we can align waveforms with 100 equally spaced fucntion where cluster_gmm = 0
+For the sake of observing the trend when interval increases, we can align waveforms with 100 equally spaced function where cluster_gmm = 0.
 ![100equally_spaced_GMM](https://github.com/user-attachments/assets/6984fa22-c6cc-4b27-97e0-7a26a7522cfb)

+We can observe the alignment significantly improves when we increase the spaced function from 10 to 100.

 ## Quantification of echoes against ESA classification using confusion matrix on K-means clustering
 Confusion Matrix: